naokiyokoyama/rrt_star/README.md

 This repo can accept either the `.json.gz` files that [habitat-lab](https://github.com/facebookresearch/habitat-lab/) uses for training PointNav agents, or `.png` files that represent a 2D floor plan.
-For the `.png` files, white pixels represent navigable locations and black/gray one represent walls or obstacles (see `maps/example_map.png` for reference).
+For the `.png` files, white pixels represent navigable locations and black/gray ones represent walls or obstacles (see `maps/example_map.png` for reference).

 You must use a `.yaml` file to configure the various parameters needed for running the script (see files in `configs` folder).